-How can I diagnose/identify problems with the Kerboros plugin setup in Solr?
+How to Identify or diagnose problems with the Kerberos plugin setup in Solr.

 Though the steps are very straightforward, there are certain key points to keep in mind to avoid hiccups as diagnosing / identifying problems in Kerberos plugin setup in Solr is not that obvious:

 1. Rightful permissions provided to ‘keytab’ files for Solr and zookeeper user for read and access respectively for Solr and Zookeeper nodes.